MarcusWolschon/osmeditor4android/documentation/docs/help/en/Simple actions.md

 Adds address tags with prediction.
 If the way is closed this will add the predicted address tags and start the [property editor](../en/Property%20editor.md).
 If the way is not closed an address interpolation is created and a dedicated editor is started.

+### Add area

+As _Add way_ but automatically closes ways and adds an indication of where the closing segment will be.
+If the closing segment would lead to the way sel-intersecting the closing line will be highlighted.

 ### Add map note

 Create a new OSM map note at the tapped position, starting the note editor.